This is my 'take' on a Japanese tea garden (it's not a typical one).

 Because it's my main route to the stables, the stepping stones of a traditional tea garden would not practical.
 Instead, I have a central path (lit at night by four traditional; lanterns).

-The aim of a tea garden is to create a tranquil environment which brings one attention from everyday life concerns into the present in preparation for the tea ceremony.
+The aim of a tea garden is to create a tranquil environment which brings one attention from everyday life into the present in preparation for the tea ceremony.

-Planting is quiet and un-jarring, featuring more foliage than flowers, trees for shade (which still have some growing to do), muted colours, little scent and only naturalistic pruning methods.
+Planting is quiet and un-jarring, featuring more foliage than flowers, trees for shade (mine still have some growing to do), muted colours, little scent and only naturalistic pruning methods.

 The Oribe lantern by the water basin is often associated with less conventional designs (Oribe was, like me, a bi of a rebel!).